webmiddle/webmiddle/README.md

 ## Multiple layers

+A typical webmiddle application is composed of multiple layers, each made of one or more webmiddle objects:

 ![Multi layer](https://webmiddle.github.io/assets/img/documentation/webmiddle_multi-layer.png "Multi layer")

 -> [Learn more](https://webmiddle.github.io/docs/multiple_layers.html)

 ## Core features

-Features currently provided via the core services and the WebMiddle class:
+Features currently provided via the core packages:

 - **Concurrency**, for executing multiple asynchronous services at the same time.
 - **HTTP** requests.